kratsg/jokes/README.md

 I was going to not put up a pun for a while... but then I realized 7 days without puns makes one weak.

+Never let your man's mind wander.
+It's too little to be out on its own.

+Men are like lava lamps.
+Fun to look at, but not too bright.

+How many honest, intelligent, caring men in the world does it take to do the dishes?
+Both of them.

+Why don’t women blink during foreplay?
+They don’t have time.

+Why does it take 1 million sperm to fertilize one egg?
+Even at that stage they won’t stop to ask directions.

+Why is it difficult to find men who are sensitive, caring and good looking?
+They all already have boyfriends.

+How did Pinocchio find out he was made of wood?
+His hand caught fire.

+How many men does it take to screw in a light bulb?
+One......He just holds it up there and waits for the world to revolve around him.

+What did God say after creating man?
+I can do so much better.

+What do you call a man with half a brain?
+Gifted.

+Why is it good that there are female astronauts?
+When the crew gets lost in space, the woman will ask for directions.

+What should you give a man who has everything?
+A woman to show him how to work it.

+Why are all dumb blonde jokes one-liners?
+So men can understand them.